Morningtown Ride

-"Morningtown Ride" is a lullaby, written and performed by Malvina Reynolds.
-It was covered by The Seekers and their recording reached No. 2 on the UK Singles Chart.
+"Morningtown Ride" is a lullaby, written and performed by American singer Malvina Reynolds.
+It was covered by the Australian pop group the Seekers and their recording reached No. 2 on the UK Singles Chart.
 The song tells the comforting story of the journey through nighttime made by all the "little travellers" (children), on board a train, with the Sandman as guard.

 The Seekers version

-The song was performed by The Seekers with Bobby Richards and his Orchestra on the 1964 album Hide & Seekers (W&G Records WG-B-2362).
+The song was performed by the Seekers with Bobby Richards and his Orchestra on the 1964 album Hide & Seekers (W&G Records WG-B-2362).
 It was subsequently re-recorded and released as a single in 1966 (Columbia DB 8060), produced by Tom Springfield.

 The song spent 15 weeks on the UK Singles Chart, reaching No. 2 on 28 December 1966.
-In the United States, the song spent seven weeks on the Billboard Hot 100, reaching No. 44, while reaching No. 13 on Billboard's Easy Listening chart.
+In the United States, the song spent seven weeks on the Billboard Hot 100, peaking at No. 44, while reaching No. 13 on Billboard's Easy Listening chart.